arjvik/MachineLearning/README.md

    - In order to offset this, I required the validation gains during pruning to be at least 1%.
 This made no difference.

 ### Compilation (Required as part of homework)
 Easy!
 Tested on `ecj` but should work fine on `javac`.
-The main class is called, you guessed it, `Main.java`.
+The main class is called `BooleanDecisionTreeRunner.java`.